 Environmental Education & Health through Youth and Community Engagement

-Our Aquatic Park Stewards youth volunteer program has been awarded the prestigious George Jr. & Helen Hartzog National Awards for Outstanding Service in 2017 by the National Parks Service at the Western Regional and National levels!
+Our Aquatic Park Stewards youth volunteer program has been awarded the prestigious George Jr. & Helen Hartzog National Awards for Outstanding Service by the National Parks Service at the Western Regional and National levels!

 Concurrently, we are helping lead the San Francisco Bay marine debris prevention effort through clean-ups and quantifying marine debris using the NOAA Shoreline Monitoring Field Guide and Marine Debris Monitoring and Assessment Methodology, as part of the Marine Debris Monitoring and Assessment Project.

 This citizen science and youth education program is collecting marine debris using NOAA methodology and recording categories, recycling and raising awareness about the impacts of cigarettes on humans and environmental health.

 We are working with underserved youth in San Francisco public schools learning ecosystem science and cleaning up our National Park.
 Youth and citizen scientists record data and are mapping and identifying species in Aquatic Park Cove with iNaturalist with the California Academy of Sciences.
 We also train citizen-scientists to conduct Bio Blitzes in the Park with the community to observe and record species data in the Cove and nearshore.

 Community cleanups are the second Sunday of each month at San Francisco Aquatic Park.